How do you Care for Calathea Indoors?

 I find the best way to water calathea is to water from the bottom by placing the pot in a tray of water for 20 minutes to allow the potting soil to draw up moisture.
 This ensures that the potting mix is evenly moist so the calathea’s roots can access the moisture they need.

 Avoid watering with tap water if you live in a hard water area and use rainwater instead.
-Calathea are sensitive to minerals and chemicals (such as chlorine) in the water which can turn the leaves brown.
+Calathea is sensitive to minerals and chemicals (such as chlorine) in the water, which can turn the leaves brown.

-If rainwater is difficult to acquire then I recommend leaving a vessel of water out for 24 hours to allow the chlorine to evaporate before watering.
+If rainwater is difficult to acquire, then I recommend leaving a vessel of tap water out for 24 hours to allow the chlorine to evaporate, after which it is safe to water your calathea.

 Repotting